Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

 ## Key Takeaways

-This project has given me a lot of insight into the importance of managing technical tradeoffs & understanding how design decisions affect system integration in lifecyle mission environments.
+This project has given me a lot of insight into the importance of managing technical tradeoffs & understanding how design decisions affect system integration in lifecycle mission environments.
 The reinforcement of working in multidisciplinary teams to cohesively design a spacecraft has sharpened my technical communication skills within the team as well as in presentation settings.

 As I begin my career in the aerospace industry, I'm thankful to have had this design project challenge me & provide ample learning opportunities in an industry-level, systems engineering environment.